inside-out-gear/Gemini-Discord-Bot/README.md

-# Discord AI Chat Bot
+# Gemma the Discord Gemini AI Chat Bot

 This repository contains the source code for a Discord bot leveraging Google's Gemini AI for generating dynamic, context-aware responses.
 The bot intelligently handles long responses by splitting them into multiple messages, adhering to Discord's message length restrictions.